 JL AUDIO warrants this product to be free of defects in materials and workmanship for a period of two (2) years.
+The warranty is extended to three (3) years total if installation is performed by an authorized JL Audio dealer using a JL Audio Premium Power Connection System for power wiring.

-This warranty is not transferable and applies only to the original purchaser from an authorized JL AUDIO dealer.
+This warranty is not transferrable and applies only to the original purchaser from an authorized JL AUDIO dealer.
 Should service be necessary under this warranty for any reason due to manufacturing defect or malfunction, JL AUDIO will (at its discretion), repair or replace the defective product with new or remanufactured product at no charge.
-Damage caused by the following is not covered under warranty: accident, water intrusion, misuse, abuse, product modification or neglect, failure to follow installation instructions, unauthorized repair attempts, misrepresentations by the seller.
+Damage caused by the following is not covered under warranty: accident, misuse, abuse, product modification or neglect, failure to follow installation instructions, unauthorized repair attempts, misrepresentations by the seller.
 This warranty does not cover incidental or consequential damages and does not cover the cost of removing or reinstalling the unit(s).
 Cosmetic damage due to accident or normal wear and tear is not covered under warranty.